Descendants of the Sikh gurus: Guru Amar Das' descendants

 Guru Amar Das was a Khatri of the Bhalla clan.
 Guru Amar Das had two sons, Mohan and Mohri.
 Descendants of Mohan reside at Pinjore whilst descendants of Mohri reside at Jalandhar.
 Arath Mal was the grandson of Guru Amar Das.
 Sarup Das Bhalla, author of the Mahima Prakash (1776), was a descendant of Guru Amar Das in the tenth generation.
 Sarup Das compiled the work after consulting janasakhi traditions and consulting with other descendants of the Sikh gurus.
 Sumer Singh, head granthi of Takht Patna Sahib in the late 19th century, was a descendant of Guru Amar Das.
 The family of Narinder Singh Kapany claims to be descended from Guru Amar Das through the guru's son Mohari.

 Descendants of the Sodhi gurus

 The latter Sikh gurus, from Guru Ram Das to Guru Gobind Singh, were from the Sodhi clan of Khatris.
-The descendants of the latter gurus can be categorized into two groups: the vadda mel and chhota mel.
+The descendants of the latter gurus can be categorized into two groups: the vadda mel ("greater relationship" or "higher line") and chhota mel ("lesser relationship" or "lower line").
+The vadde mel consists of the descendants of Suraj Mal (the family of Anandpur) while the chhote mel are descendants of Prithi Chand (consisting of the Minas, one of the Panj Mel).
 They traditionally had the Sodhi title prefixed to their name.
 Many of the Sodhi descendants of the latter gurus attempted to set-up their own rival guruship lineages as heterodoxical sects, most notably Prithi Chand, Dhir Mal, and Ram Rai, and their successors.
 Another descendant, Gulab Rai, grandson of Guru Hargobind, also attempted to establish his own sect centred around him as a guru.